wr2313/Tools-Project/README.md

 We can either give you recommendation based on the content of the movie, or based on its features(cast, genre, etc.)

+If you would like to know movies directed by your favourite directors, we can also do that!

 ## Main Features:
 1. Provide basic info about the input movie